marksmccann/modality/README.md

 ```

 #### Styling the Background
 Changing the style for the background mask is simple enough as well.
-You can either directly override the background styles applied to `.modality-modal` (not recommended), or you can add your own class via `userClass` and add your background style to that, like this:
+You can either directly override the background styles applied to `.modality-modal` (not recommended), or you can add your own class via 'userClass' setting and add your background style to that, like this:

 ```css
 .userClass {